 To facilitate communication between families when a schedule conflict arises, all student families receive the studio's Swap List.
 This shows my teaching schedule for the week, with one parent's first name and phone number noted for each lesson time.
 (Trading lesson times is the only approved use for this information.)
 When a swap is successfully arranged, please notify me so I can be prepared for each student’s arrival.

 Though the year is visually divided into quarters at the calendar page, lessons may begin at any point.
 Tuition pays for your student’s exclusive lesson time and instruction, as well as preparation and educational investments of my time outside of lessons.
 Should you be unable to come to lessons on a given week, please keep in mind that, similar to other activities, no refunds or credits are offered for missed lessons.
-For schedule conflicts you are aware of in advance, you may use our studio Swap List to help arrange a trade in lesson times with another student, allowing your lesson to still occur.
+For schedule conflicts you are aware of in advance, you may use our studio Swap List to help arrange a trade in lesson times with another student, allowing your lesson that week to still occur.

 Should it be needed, one paid cancellation for family conflict or illness (per September to August school year plus summer time) is permitted to me.
 Any lesson I cancel for another reason, where a make-up lesson is not possible, will result in you receiving equivalent credit toward the next month’s tuition.
 Should you need to stop lessons, one month’s notice or equivalent tuition is required.

 To see a list of dates and planned vacation dates, visit our Events page.